MatthewHeun/matsbyname/cran-comments.md

                     * This appears to be a mal-configuration of the test setup.
                     * This is the only platform on which this NOTE occurs.
         * Fedora Linux, R-devel, clang, gfortran
+            * ERRORs: 0
+            * WARNINGs: 0
+            * NOTEs: 1
+                * checking HTML version of manual ...
+NOTE
+                * Skipping checking HTML validation: no command 'tidy' found
+                    * This appears to be a val-configuration of the Linux test setups.
+                    * Linux is the only platform on which this NOTE occurs.
         * Ubuntu Linux 20.04.1 LTS, R-release, GCC
+            * ERRORs: 0
+            * WARNINGs: 0
+            * NOTEs: 1
+                * checking HTML version of manual ...
+NOTE
+                * Skipping checking HTML validation: no command 'tidy' found
+                    * This appears to be a val-configuration of the Linux test setups.
+                    * Linux is the only platform on which this NOTE occurs.

 ## revdepcheck results